ZeroaNinea/Angular-Complete-Course/jasmine-karma-documentation/README.md

 ### Artillery

+Artillery is a load-testing tool for performance testing.
 To install Artillery and check the version:

 ```bash
 npm i -g artillery